google/WebFundamentals/src/content/en/fundamentals/architecture/howto-components/howto-accordion.md

 </li>

 <li class="blockcomment ">
-<div class="literate-text "><p><code>HowtoAccordionHeading</code> is the element for the headings in the accordion.
+<div class="literate-text "><p><code>HowtoAccordionPanel</code> is the element for the expandable and collapsible
-Accordion to the WAI ARIA Best Practices, each heading needs to wrap a
+content.
+Accordion to the WAI ARIA Best Practices, each panel should be set the <code>aria-hidden</code> attribute to <code>true</code> if it is collapsed.
+This element relies on CSS styles to apply <code>display: none</code> to hide it from the accessibility tree instead.</p>
-<code>&lt;button&gt;</code>.
-This element dispatches a <code>howto-accordion-change</code> event when
-it is supposed to expand.</p>
-<p>Clicking the button or pressing space or enter while the button has focus
-will expand the heading.
-Changing the <code>expand</code> attribute or property will also cause the heading to expand.≤</p>
 </div>
 <pre><code class="literate-code "><span class="indent">&nbsp;&nbsp;</span>class HowtoAccordionPanel extends HTMLElement {
 </code></pre>